O-FALLEN-ANGEL-O/hr360/DEPLOYMENT.md

 - In the **KEY** field, type: `SUPABASE_URL`
 - In the **VALUE** field, paste your actual Supabase URL: `https://tshferxgarpgtmojlwxo.supabase.co`

 Repeat this process for all variables listed below.
-You can find the values in your local `.env.local` file or your Supabase dashboard.
+You can find the values in your local `.env` file or your Supabase dashboard.

 A template file with all the required variable names has been provided in `vercel-env-variables.txt` for easy copying.